wiltonlazary/lakeFS/docs/integrations/kakfa.md

 ---
-layout: default
-title: Kafka
 description: This section covers how you can start using lakeFS with Kafka using Confluent’s S3 Sink Connector
-parent: Integrations
-nav_order: 70
-has_children: false
-redirect_from: ../using/kakfa.html
 ---

 # Using lakeFS with Kafka

-{: .no_toc }
 [Apache Kafka](https://kafka.apache.org/) provides a unified, high-throughput, low-latency platform for handling real-time data feeds.

 Different distributions of Kafka have different methods for exporting data to s3, called Kafka Sink Connectors.